stuartroland/Interactive-Mix-Meltwater/README.md

 TO RUN THE FILE
 Download the repository and open the "index.html" file in a web browser.
 Firefox is highly recommended, as during testing other browsers were apparently much more susceptible to lag issues, which made the different tracks play out of sync, resulting in a very incoherent song.

 Click or tap the image once to begin the song, then press different areas of the image to change the mix on the fly.
+Reload the page to start the song over.

 HOW I MADE THIS
 First, I made 4 different mixes of my song Meltwater (off my album The Endless Wear of Erosion, released under the name Scars of Erosion) and exported the multitracks.
 Then I used p5.js, a JavaScript library for creating interactive audio-visual web apps, to play the multitracks back and change their mix (and an analogous mix of layered images) on the fly according to user input.